0xPolygonMiden/miden-client/crates/web-client/test/README.md

 ## Running tests

+1. Ensure the .wasm is built by running `yarn build`
 1. In crates/web-client run `yarn test` to run all tests

+   - Can alternatively run `yarn test:clean` to run the .wasm build process prior to testing.
+We provide both paths as the build process can take some time.

-2. For running an individual test by name run `yarn test -g <test-name>`
+1. For running an individual test by name run `yarn test -g <test-name>`

 ## Writing tests

 1. The test setup in `mocha.global.setup.mjs` should expose the `create_client` function which can be used inside tests.
    - Any further setup of wasm code should be done in this file and similarly expose a function for testing here
-2. `webClientTestUtils.js` should contain all interfaces for interacting with the web client.
+1. `webClientTestUtils.js` should contain all interfaces for interacting with the web client.
 If further methods need to be added, follow existing patterns which use the exposed `testingPage` and pass through any required arguments to the page execution.
 Example:

 ```
 /**